The Forgotten Characters of the Sonic Universe: Between Abandoned Concepts and Missed Opportunities

 An Inexhaustible Source of Theories

-These forgotten figures fuel fan fiction , analysis videos and mods like Sonic World , Sonic Utopia or Sonic Robo Blast 2 .
+These forgotten figures fuel fan-fictions, analysis videos, and mods like Sonic World, Sonic Utopia, or Sonic Robo Blast 2.

-Official artbooks , as well as leaks , occasionally reveal previously unpublished sketches, valuable windows into the developers' intentions.
+Official artbooks, as well as leaks, occasionally reveal unpublished sketches, precious windows into the developers' intentions.

-- Technical limitations : low-power consoles or complex animation.
+- Technical limitations: underpowered consoles or complex animation.

-- Marketing objectives : maintain a cast with strong commercial potential .
+- Marketing objectives: maintaining a cast with strong commercial potential.

 The Legacy of Deleted Characters

-Their existence is a reminder that experimentation and iteration are inherent in the creative process: a discarded idea can sow the seeds of a future concept.
+Their existence reminds us that experimentation and iteration are inherent to the creative process: a discarded idea can sow the seeds of a future concept.

 Summary Table of Forgotten Characters